Coronary artery disease

 Nitrates are used to control angina symptoms.
 Nitrates have been used in the treatment of angina for over 100 years.
 These drugs are vasodilators; they release nitric oxide, which relaxes the smooth muscles in blood vessels and allows blood to flow more easily.
 Many nitrate preparations are available.
 The most common are nitroglycerin, isosorbide dinitrate, and isosorbide mononitrate.
 Nitrates can be absorbed from the gastrointestinal tract (oral tablet), skin (ointment or patch), or from under the tongue (sublingual tablet or spray).

-- At the onset of an angina attack, the patient administers one sublingual or buccal tablet or one metered dose of the spray.
+- At the onset of an angina attack, the patient sits or lies down and then administers one sublingual or buccal tablet or one metered dose of the spray.

 - If the pain is not relieved within 5 minutes the patient takes a second dose; a third can be taken after another 5 minutes if symptoms persist.

-- If pain continues after a total of three doses in 15 minutes, the patient should go immediately to the nearest emergency room.
+- If pain continues after a total of three doses in 15 minutes, the patient should go immediately to the nearest emergency room or call 911 (they should not drive themselves).

 Nitroglycerin is very unstable so its potency can be easily lost.
 Patients should take the following precautions: